Softorage/Softorage/content/software/art-of-illusion.md

         official: true

 sysreq:
+  General:
     -
       recm: "A keyboard with a numberpad"
     -
       recm: "Single button mouse or a 3-button mouse with a scroll wheel"

 developer: ["Peter Eastman", "Others"]